-The main water shut-off valve is located in the Fire Pump Room in the basement.
+The main water shut-off value is located in the Sprinkler header/Pump room on the P2 parking level.

 ASSEMBLY LOCATIONS

 Each tenant has designated their own assembly location.
 In the event of a building evacuation, tenants will proceed to their designated assembly locations, maintaining a distance of at least 150 m from the building, and keeping clear of fire routes and firefighting equipment.